-One of the cordless models could still work for you depending on how your answers to the remaining questions go.
-Do remember to keep in-mind the costs of additional battery backs when comparison shopping – a large yard will need at least 2.0 AH worth of energy to do the job right.
+One of the cordless models could still work for you depending on how you answer the remaining questions.
+Do remember to keep in-mind the costs of additional battery packs when comparison shopping – a large yard will need at least 2.0 AH worth of energy for your cordless string trimmer to do the job right.

 EASE OF USE

-When the season is over, you must make sure to prepare the tool for storage – otherwise it’s likely you’ll have an expensive paperweight come the spring.
-Our ethanol-mixed gas plays havoc on gas-power tools if left untouched for 5-7 months.
+When the season is over, you must make sure to prepare your gas powered trimmer for storage – otherwise it’s likely you’ll have an expensive paperweight come the spring.
+Our ethanol-blended gas plays havoc on a gas engine if left untouched for 5-7 months.
 I speak from experience on this.